rotorflight/rotorflight-firmware/docs/Telemetry.md

 ## Futaba SBUS2 telemetry

-SBUS2 telemetry requires a single connection from the TX pin of a bidirectional serial port to the SBUS2 port on a Futaba telemetry receiver. (tested with T16IZ radio and R7108SB / R3204SB receivers)
+SBUS2 telemetry requires a single connection from the TX pin of a bidirectional serial port to the SBUS2 port on a Futaba telemetry receiver. (tested with T16IZ radio and R7108SB / R3204SB receivers).
+The FPORT plug is the perfect candidate for this.

 It shares 1 line for both TX and RX, the rx pin cannot be used for other serial port stuff.
 It runs at a fixed baud rate of 100000 8e2.